pooley182/Plex-Meta-Manager-Wiki/TMDb-Attributes.md

-Configuring TheMovieDb.org API is optional but highly recommended and is required for TMDb based collections, Sonarr, or Radarr to function.
+Configuring TheMovieDb.org API is required in order to run the script.

 A `tmdb` mapping is in the root of the config file.